I make this simple everyday recipe for baked chicken drumsticks often. It has this winning combination of being easy AND delicious!

 Instructions

-- Preheat your oven to 400°F. Line a rimmed baking sheet with high-heat-resistant parchment paper and arrange the drumsticks in a single layer on the parchment.
+- Preheat the oven to 400°F. Line a rimmed baking sheet with high-heat-resistant parchment paper and arrange the drumsticks in a single layer on the baking sheet.

-- Make the seasoning paste: In a medium bowl, use a fork or a spatula to mix the olive oil, kosher salt, black pepper, garlic powder, onion powder, smoked paprika, and cayenne pepper.
+- Make the seasoning paste: In a medium bowl, use a fork or spatula to combine the olive oil, kosher salt, black pepper, garlic powder, onion powder, smoked paprika, and cayenne pepper.

 - Using a pastry brush or your hands, coat the chicken pieces with the seasoning paste.

-- Bake the drumsticks uncovered until their internal temperature, measured with an instant-read thermometer and not touching a bone, reaches 165°F, about 40 minutes.
+- Bake the drumsticks uncovered for about 40 minutes, until their internal temperature, measured with an instant-read thermometer not touching a bone, reaches 165°F.

 - Baste the drumsticks with the pan juices using a clean pastry brush.
 Serve immediately.